ewurafuaa/SecureVault-Dashboard/README.md

 ### Recursive File Tree

-The sidebar tree is built around a single recursive `TreeNode` component.
-Each node renders itself and, when expanded, maps over its children — calling `TreeNode` again for each one.
-There's no hardcoded depth limit.
-A folder with 2 levels of nesting and one with 20 levels are handled identically by the same component with no structural changes.
+The sidebar tree consists of one recursive component `TreeNode`.
+The component renders itself, and if expanded, it renders its children, which are represented as `TreeNode` components as well.
+No recursion level is hard-coded, meaning that folders nested twice or twenty times deep will be rendered by the very same component without any additional code required.

-The tree renders folders only in the sidebar (matching the mental model of a file explorer like Finder or Windows Explorer), while the main panel shows the full contents — folders and files — of whatever is currently selected.
+The tree displays folders only in the sidebar, according to the mental model of such applications as Finder or Windows Explorer, while the content of folders (folders and files) is displayed in the main window when selected.

-Expand/collapse state is managed locally inside each `TreeNode` with `useState`, keeping the component self-contained and the parent tree stateless with respect to open/closed state.
+The state of expansion of the component is managed in the component itself via the `useState` hook.

 ### Search & Filter

-A search query entered in the top bar filters the file tree in real time.
-The logic is handled in `FileTree.jsx` via a `getMatchingIds` function that does a full recursive walk of the data tree, collecting the IDs of any node whose name matches the query, plus the IDs of all ancestor folders needed to reach that match.
-This ensures that a file buried three levels deep surfaces correctly — its parent folders are forced open and included in the filtered result.
+A query entered in the search bar filters the directory in real-time.
+The `getMatchingIds` function in `FileTree.jsx` does a complete recursive walk of the data tree.
+It collects the IDs of folders whose node name matches the query.
+It also collects the ID of ancestor folders needed to go from the ancestor to the match.
+This ensures that if a file that is buried three levels deep appears, its parent folders are forced to open up and included in the filtered result.

-Matched text is highlighted inline inside each `TreeNode` using a `highlight()` helper that wraps the matching substring in a styled `<mark>` element.
+Matched text is highlighted inline in each TreeNode using a `highlight()` helper that wraps the matching substring with a styled <mark> element.

 ### File Details Panel

-Clicking any item — file or folder — in the main content area opens a Properties Panel on the right.
-It displays the item's name, type, size, and a computed file path (built by `buildPath`, a recursive function that walks the data tree and returns the full ancestor chain as a breadcrumb string).
+When a file or folder is selected in the main content area, a Properties Panel opens to the right.
+This shows the name, type and size of the item and a computed file path (built by buildPath, a recursive function which walks the data tree and returns the breadcrumb-like complete ancestor path).

-For folders, it also shows a count of how many subfolders and direct files it contains.
-Quick action buttons (Favorite, Rename, Share, Download, Delete) are included in the panel UI, ready to be wired up to real backend calls.
+This indicates a total number of files it contains and subfolders it contains.
+The panel UI includes quick action buttons like Favorite, Rename, Share, Download, and Delete, which can be connected to real backend calls.

 ### Breadcrumb Navigation

-As you navigate deeper into the folder structure, the topbar updates with a live breadcrumb trail.
-Each segment is clickable and will jump you back to that level of the tree.
-This is built with `buildBreadcrumb`, another recursive function that traces the path from the root of the data tree to the currently selected node.
+As you go deeper into folder structure, the breadcrumb trail on the topbar updates live.
+You can click on the segment to return to that particular level of the tree.
+This is assembled using `buildBreadcrumb`, a different recursive function which rear traces the path from the root of the data tree to the selected node.

 ### Keyboard Accessibility

 The file tree and the main content file list are both fully keyboard navigable:
 - **Arrow Up / Arrow Down** moves focus between visible items
 - **Arrow Right** expands a folder in the tree
 - **Arrow Left** collapses a folder in the tree